LukeMeszar/HybridObjectAutoencoders/README.md

 # Results

 Below are some example results we obtained.
-First is an example of a transformation from a 6 to an 8.
+First is a transformation from a 6 to an 8.
 These images are from the MNIST dataset (handwritten digits).
 ![MNIST transistion](TransMNIST.PNG)

-Although there is some blurring of the images, the digits are still distinguishable, and teh semantic transformation is clear.
+Although there is some blurring of the images, the digits are still distinguishable, and the semantic transformation is clear.

 Here is an example of transformation from a cat to a plane.
 The images here are very blurry, almost to the point of unrecognizability.
 These images are from the CIFAR-10 dataset.
 ![CIFAR transition](FirstCifarTrans.PNG)

 When training the encoder and decoder separately, we noted better results.
-This is another CIFAR-10 example of a transition from a cat to a deer.
+This is another CIFAR-10 example of a transition from a cat to a deer using separete training.

 ![Better CIFAR transition](cifartrans_cat_deer.png)